How Much Do You Need to Retire in Poland?

 What about inflation?

 Inflation is the silent killer of retirement plans.
 4,500 PLN today is not the same as 4,500 PLN in 30 years.
-That's why you should invest in inflation-beating assets (stocks, real estate, inflation-indexed bonds) and regularly update your calculations every 3-5 years.
+At 4% inflation, it would need to be approximately 14,600 PLN in 30 years to maintain the same purchasing power.
+That's why you should invest in inflation-beating assets (stocks, real estate, inflation-indexed bonds like EDO/COI) and regularly update your calculations every 3-5 years.

 Can I count on an inheritance?

 Don't plan on what's uncertain.
 Inheritances are often smaller than expected, burdened with debts, taxes, or divided among multiple heirs.
-Healthcare costs in final years can consume much of an estate.
+Healthcare and long-term care costs in parents' final years can consume much of an estate.
 Treat potential inheritance as a bonus, not a foundation of your retirement plan.

 Should I retire in Poland or abroad?

 Consider healthcare access, language barriers, visa requirements, and cost of living.
-Popular retirement destinations for Poles include Portugal, Spain, and sometimes Thailand.
-However, maintaining Polish healthcare benefits and social connections often makes Poland the practical choice.
+Popular retirement destinations for Poles include Portugal (NHR tax regime, though changed in 2024), Spain (Costa del Sol), Greece, and Croatia.
+However, maintaining Polish healthcare benefits (NFZ through pension), social connections, and family proximity often makes Poland the practical choice.
+Some retirees split time — winters in a warm country, summers in Poland.

 How does early retirement (before 60/65) affect ZUS benefits?

-While unlikely to completely collapse, benefits will probably decline.
-Plan conservatively — assume ZUS will provide 30-40% of current projections.
+While a complete collapse is unlikely (the government cannot politically afford it), benefits will likely decline in real terms.
+Possible reforms include raising the retirement age, means-testing benefits, or reducing indexation.
+Plan conservatively — assume ZUS will provide 30-40% of current projections for people retiring after 2040.
 Focus on building private wealth through IKE, IKZE, and taxable investments.

 Should I work part-time in retirement?

 The first step is knowing where you stand.
-Track your finances and calculate your financial freedom runway with Freenance — it shows how many steps separate you from retirement.
+Track your finances and calculate your financial freedom runway with Freenance — it shows how many months separate you from retirement.

 Want full control over your finances?